-Most store-bought sushi contains avocado which is obviously very healthy for humans.
-Some people argue that this fruit is harmful for dogs.
+Most store-bought sushi contains a bit of avocado which is very healthy for humans.
+Some would argue this fruit is harmful for dogs.
 It’s debatable because of a toxin present called persin.

 Sushi with Spices

-Sushi Symptoms & Sicknesses
+Symptoms & Sicknesses

-As is the case with many new foods, and especially something like sushi, gastrointestinal problems surface including diarrhea, loose stools, upset stomach and vomiting.
+As is the case with many new foods, and especially sushi, gastrointestinal problems may surface including diarrhea, loose stools, upset stomach and vomiting.

 Conclusion on Sushi